The Digitalisation of Social Protection in Africa: The Perspective of Marginalised Workers

 This project will map current developments in Digital-ID across the continent as biometric identity systems, linked to citizens' banking and mobile phone accounts, are rolled out and become a precondition of access to services & entitlements.

-The first phase of the research will be a report that documents the drivers, dimensions, dynamics and directions of Digital-ID in ten Africa countries including examples from all of the continent's main regions and language groups.
+The first phase of the research will be a report that documents the drivers, dimensions, and directions of Digital-ID in ten Africa countries including examples from all of the continent's main regions and language groups.
 The research will document the impact of new identification and verification technologies on citizens' digital rights.

 You can find more information and details of how to submit your expression of interest using this link.